Homepage > Blank IRS 709 Template

 If less than the entire value of the trust (or other property) that the donor has included in Parts 1 and 3 of Schedule A is entered as a deduction on line 4, the donor shall be considered to have made an election only as to a fraction of the trust (or other property).
 The numerator of this fraction is equal to the amount of the trust (or other property) deducted on Schedule A, Part 4, line 6.
 The denominator is equal to the total value of the trust (or other property) listed in Parts 1 and 3 of Schedule A.

-If you make the QTIP election, the terminable interest property involved will be included in your spouse’s gross estate upon his or her death (section 2044).
-See instructions for line 4 of Schedule A. If your spouse disposes (by gift or otherwise) of all or part of the qualifying life income interest, he or she will be considered to have made a transfer of the entire property that is subject to the gift tax.
+If you make the QTIP election, the terminable interest property involved will be included in your spouse’s gross estate upon your spouse’s death (section 2044).
+See instructions for line 4 of Schedule A. If your spouse disposes (by gift or otherwise) of all or part of the qualifying life income interest, your spouse will be considered to have made a transfer of the entire property that is subject to the gift tax.
 See Transfer of Certain Life Estates Received From Spouse in the instructions.

 SCHEDULE B Gifts From Prior Periods

-If you answered “Yes” on line 11a of page 1, Part 1, see the instructions for completing Schedule B. If you answered “No,” skip to the Tax Computation on page 1 (or Schedule C or D, if applicable).
-Complete Schedule A before beginning Schedule B. See instructions for recalculation of the column C amounts.
+If you answered “Yes” on line 18a of page 1, Part I, see the instructions for completing Schedule B. If you answered “No,” skip to Part II, Tax Computation on page 1 (or Schedule C or D, if applicable).
+Complete Schedule A before beginning Schedule B. See instructions for recalculation of the column (c) amounts.
 Attach calculations.

 Calendar year or calendar quarter (see instructions)